obiorg/services-core/README.md

 6.1.
 Click sur dépendencies and download declared dependencies
 7. Construct the project by apply build (right click on project than build),
 8. Generate documentation by right click on project and select "Generate Javadoc"

-Project library obi-core is ready to use
+9. Go to Module OBI : right click and add existing module point to obi-core Project library obi-core is ready to use